Ohio State becomes the first team in NCAA history to win three consecutive national titles

-Student-Athlete Accomplishments: Teitelbaum has coached 23 CRCA All-America selections including 16 first-team honorees, 39 All-Region rowers, 39 All-Big Ten honorees, two Ohio State Female Athletes of the Year and four Big Ten Rowing Athlete of the Year selections, most recently Catherine Shields in 2014.
-Five student-athletes have been inducted into the Ohio State Athletics Hall of Fame: Conny Kirsch (2007), Maxi Meissner (2008), Karla Fiserova (2009), Diana Albrecht (2011) and Ninett Kossowsky (2013).
-Teitelbaum has produced 37 CRCA National Scholar-Athletes, 165 Academic All-Big Ten honorees and 408 Ohio State Scholar-Athletes.
+Student-Athlete Accomplishments: Teitelbaum-coached athletes have earned 38 CRCA First Team All-America awards (24 first team), 64 All-Big Ten awards and 61 All-Region awards.
+He has mentored three Ohio State Female Athletes of the Year and five Big Ten Rowing Athletes of the Year, most recently Ashley Bauer in 2015.
+Six student-athletes have been inducted into the Ohio State Athletics Hall of Fame: Conny Kirsch (2007), Maxi Meissner (2008), Karla Fiserova (2009), Diana Albrecht (2011), Ninett Kossowsky (2013) and Annabelle Fago (2015).
+Teitelbaum has produced more than 175 Academic All-Big Ten honorees and over 400 Ohio State Scholar-Athletes.

-Away from Rowing: Hobbies include playing piano as well as yoga and wood working.
+Away from Rowing: Hobbies include playing piano as well as yoga, running and wood working.